MadStu/RACE/README.md

 ./RACEinstall.sh
 ```

+It will first ask whether you want to do a Fast or slow install.
+Only choose the fast install if you know you have enough RAM (1GB+ would be best).

-It may ask you stuff during the process, if it asks to reinstall things which are already installed, just choose yes.
+It may ask you other stuff while installing the dependencies, if it asks to reinstall things which are already installed, just choose yes.
 And it may also occasionally ask for your password as you'll be sudoing some tasks (which means running with root permissions).
 At the end it'll tell you your masternode key which you'll need to copy and paste into your windows wallet masternode configuration file.

 When the script says it's "**Making...**" You can exit the screen session and let it run by itself by pressing on your keyboard **CTRL+A** then **CTRL+D**.